Air Humidifier or Household Health Hazard?

 Safety first.
-Proper maintenance is key with humidity.
+Proper maintenance is key with air humidity.

 Dry skin, sinus and throat irritation, itchy eyes, cracked lips, cold/respiratory conditions.
 When our mucus membranes are too dry we are more receptive to infections and also more sensitive towards fine particulate that can cause inflammatory conditions.
 The right air purifier can lower levels of virus, bacteria and other fine particulate before we breathe it in.

 Condensation on walls, floors and other surfaces that triggers the growth of harmful bacteria, dust mites and molds.
 These allergens often lead to respiratory problems and trigger allergy and asthma reactions.
 Filtering the air can limit the spread of mold spores before it starts to grow in other places.
-Once mold takes hold it can be very hard to remove so it’s best to catch it early before it results in what is known as sick building syndrome.
+The mold can be very hard to remove if it takes hold.
+Hence it is best to catch it early.
+Otherwise it may lead to sick building syndrome.

 How to avoid "Humidifier lung" and white dust.

 If the humidity in your home is over 60%, your humidifier could very easily turn into a breeding ground for dust mites and harmful mold.
 This specific type of mold growth is often associated with a condition known as Hypersensitivity Pneumonitis (Humidifier Lung), which can cause additional respiratory symptoms and lung damage.
 Using tap water containing minerals (a.k.a. hard water) to fill your humidifier may produce a “white dust” (calcium is most common), which usually spreads over furniture and other objects.
 Using distilled water and a demineralization cartridge in ultrasonic humidifiers, or cleaning the unit with citric acid or vinegar can help with mineral deposits.
 The US EPA suggests cleaning and disinfecting humidifiers every third day.
 Avoid using soap and other chemicals that could potentially get vaporized into the air you breathe.